goonstation/goonstation/.github/DEV_GUIDE.md

 4. Select the upstream/master branch
     ![](https://i.imgur.com/maQ0CAw.png)

 If you've done everything correctly this should finish without any problems and now your master is in the same state as upstream/master.

-But you probably also want to sync up your feature branch.
+You also might want to sync up your feature branch.
+This is slightly more complicated, but can be done with the following steps:

 :::warning
   Resolving icon and map conflicts might be annoying when done manually.
 You can install an automatic merge driver for these files by running the `tools/hooks/install.bat` file first.